rich-thai/rich-thai.github.io/README.md

 ### Kobe Bryant Shot Selection
 Every shot Kobe Bryant has taken was hosted on [this Kaggle competition](https://www.kaggle.com/c/kobe-bryant-shot-selection).
 My [notebook](https://github.com/rich-thai/Kobe-Shot-Distribution/blob/master/Kobe-Shot-Prediction.ipynb) explores the types of shots taken, ranks the success rate of each shot, and visualizes the shot distribution.
 For a set of shot IDs, the shot_made_flag values are removed and the task was to perform supervised machine learning to predict the probability that the shot was a success.

+### NLP Disaster Tweets
+This is based on the Kaggle competition [Real or Not?
+NLP with Disaster Tweets](https://www.kaggle.com/c/nlp-getting-started/overview).
+Trained a recurrent neural network to distinguish tweets that corresponded to real natural distasters and false ones.
+The note book can be found [here](https://github.com/rich-thai/Kaggle-NLP-Disaster-Tweets).